aodh66/bs-utility/README.md

 ## Installation

 ## Usage Instructions
+There are multiple functions that the app can perform.
+Rolling Backups, Snapshots(A single instance of a backup) and Profile saving.

+### Rolling Backups
+To initiate a rolling backup, choose a folder to backup and a location to save backups.
+The location you save the backups to should have a memorable name, as the backups themselves will be named 'Backup #'.

+NOTE: If you put backups of different games into one folder, they WILL overwrite eachother.

+Input your desired backup frequency in minutes, and the number of backups you want to keep.
+The app will then back up that many instances and cycle through the number you have chosen.
+The Backup Status light will show green and the button will read 'Stop Backup' when backups are in progress.
+They will show red and the button will read 'Start Backup' when backups not in progress.
+If you change the backup parameters while a backup is in progress, it will exit the next time it tries to backup.

+### Snapshots
+To initiate a snapshot, choose a folder to backup IN THE BACKUP SECTION and a location to save snapshots IN THE SNAPSHOT SECTION.
+The snapshot will be named whatever you have entered under Snapshot name.
+When the snapshot has been saved, '<snapshot name> Snapshot Saved' will be displayed.

+NOTE: If you call snapshots the same thing and save them in the same folder, they WILL overwrite eachother.
+I would still recommend having different snapshot folders for different purposes.

 ### Snapshot Hotkeys
-To designate a hotkey type the key into the hotkey box and press the save button.
-Note that hotkeys and modifiers need to be entered into the box in the format shown by default with no spaces, capitals at the start of words, and separated by a + sign.
-If you wanted to hit Control, Shift, U to snapshot, you would enter either of the following into the box: Ctrl+Shift+U or Control+Shift+U
-For a full list of snapshot hotkey options, refer to the available modifiers and keycodes [listed here](https://www.electronjs.org/docs/latest/api/accelerator).
+To designate a hotkey type the key into the hotkey box and press the 'Register Hotkey' button.
+Hotkeys and modifiers need to be entered into the box in the format shown by default with no spaces, capitals at the start of words, and separated by a + sign.
+If you wanted to hit Control, Shift, U to snapshot, you would enter either of the following into the box: Ctrl+Shift+U or Control+Shift+U. For a full list of snapshot hotkey options, refer to the available modifiers and keycodes [listed here](https://www.electronjs.org/docs/latest/api/accelerator).
+When the snapshot has been saved, '<snapshot name> Snapshot Saved' will still be displayed like when the button is clicked.

+NOTE: When you click 'Register Hotkey', it will unregister any hotkeys you already have saved.

+### Profiles
+Once you have configured all of the parameters to your liking, at any point you can enter a name and save a profile.
+This will save the data of every input field in the app, including the windows dialogues that pop up so you can choose a folder path.
+You can then load that profile by typing its name into the 'Profile name' field, and clicking 'Load Profile'.
+When a profile is saved or loaded, '<profile name> Profile Saved/Loaded' will be displayed.

+NOTE: The app will save the last loaded profile whenever a profile is saved or loaded, so when you next open the app, it will pick up where you left off, unless you did not want to save your setup.